 Amaryllis

 To grow them, pot the bulbs yourself and keep the soil damp but not wet.
 However, growing the bulb in water is also an option.
 Whichever you choose, remember to plant your amaryllis in a heavy pot.
-If the pot is too lightweight, the flower will keel over once it grew to full size.
+If the pot is too lightweight, the flower will keel over once it grows to full size.

 Goldfish Plant